DataBiosphere/data-portal/content/releases/2020-mar/methods.md

 | output_dense | Boolean describing if outputs should be in dense format | false |

 ## Cumulus output files
 The following table describes all Cumulus output files, including unannotated, normalized expression matrices.
-Files with a “.scp” demarcation are Single Cell Portal-specific files and are only available on the Single Cell Portal study page (see the [Single Cell Portal March 2020 Release Page](https://singlecell.broadinstitute.org/single_cell?scpbr=human-cell-atlas-march-2020-release).
+Files with a “.scp” demarcation are only needed to create Single Cell Portal studies and can be found on the Single Cell Portal study page (see the [Single Cell Portal March 2020 Release Page](https://singlecell.broadinstitute.org/single_cell?scpbr=human-cell-atlas-march-2020-release).

 All output file names start with the Dataset ID, the unique ID given to each release dataset that is listed on the [DCP Release page](data.humancellatlas.org/explore/releases/2020-mar).